 Alien species are species that humans spread to new areas.
 Alien species and invasive alien species are defined in the EU Regulation on Invasive Alien Species.
 An alien species is considered invasive if its release or spread has been found to threaten or adversely impact biodiversity and related ecosystem services.
+Alien species may also have adverse social and economic impacts.
 Invasive alien species must not be brought into the territory of the European Union, transferred from one Member State to another, bred, grown, sold, kept or introduced into the environment.